vladi-rh/rhoai-genaiops-lab-instructions/docs/4-ready-to-scale-201/3-kubeflow-pipelines.md

         expected_result: "AI and ML have transformed industries through healthcare diagnostics, autonomous vehicles, and recommendation systems, but also raise concerns about bias, job displacement, and privacy."
     ```

-3. The code for the kubeflow pipeline that is running these evaluations is inside of `evals-pipeline/kfp_pipeline.py`, go ahead and open it up and take a look.
+3. The code for the kubeflow pipeline that is running these evaluations is inside of `evals-pipeline/kfp_pipeline.py`.
+Go ahead and open it up and take a look.
 It may look large, but most of it is HTML to create a nice looking output.
-You will recognize these lines:
+You will recognize these lines, somewhere around line ~740:

     <div class="highlight" style="background: #f7f7f7">
     <pre><code class="language-python">